zefrios/SQL/Black Sabbath EDA/README.md

 Since the averages are the same for all countries, it is safe to assume that the audio features are global aggregates as well.

-### 6.2 Are these tracks with an above average danceability, energy also among the loudest?
+## 8. Are tracks with an above average danceability, energy also among the loudest?
 ```SQL
 WITH LoudestTracks AS(
     SELECT DISTINCT